 Taking leave during a notice period

-An employee can take annual leave during a notice period if the employer agrees to the leave.
+An employee can take paid annual leave during a notice period if their employer agrees to the leave.

-An employee can take sick leave during a notice period if they give:
+An employee can take paid sick or carer's leave during a notice period if they give:

 - notice of the leave as soon as possible

-- evidence if the employer asks for it (eg. medical certificate).
+- evidence if their employer asks for it (for example, a medical certificate).

 No paid sick leave left

-An employee who has used up all their sick leave can take unpaid sick leave.
-They have to give the employer notice and evidence.
+An employee who has used up all their paid sick leave may be able to take unpaid leave.
+They need to give their employer notice and evidence.

 Think a mistake might have been made?